Ability tests - verbal, numerical and abstract reasoning

 Before taking any of these tests you will usually be given the chance by the organisation to take some practice questions (and examine the answers).
 This is another opportunity to get an insight into the company's way of thinking.
 If you get the practice questions right, then great - but for any you get wrong, review your answer against their answer with a view to understanding the subtleties of how the organisation's stated values and competencies are reflected in that choice.

-Some large companies have integrated 'game based assessments' (GBAs) into their selection process.
-These can taken on a computer or mobile device, although there is evidence that candidates score slightly lower if using their mobile phone.
+Companies are now using 'game based assessments' (GBAs) more frequently in their selection processes.
+These can be taken on a computer or any mobile device, although there is evidence that candidates that use a mobile phone score slightly lower.
 GBAs are designed to be easily accessible.
 The individual games will be simple to play and are not biased towards people with gaming experience.
 Test providers and companies believe that GBAs offer a more enjoyable candidate experience, and cite very high completion rates and positive feedback from candidates as evidence of this.

 We recommend that you ensure you have: